Ilir002/Inventory-Stock-for-a-SME/README.md

 ## 📄 License

-This project is provided for educational purposes as part of the Advanced Programming module.
+This project is provided for educational purposes as part of the Advanced Programming module at FHNW.

 MIT License.